-The Tipner Lake phase of works covers 1.85 km of coastline from the Mountbatten Centre to the Portsbridge roundabout and will take three years to complete.
-The area has environmental designations that include SPA, RAMSAR, Important Bird Area, SSSI, Designated Shellfish Waters and Bass Nursery Area.
+The Tipner Lake phase of works covered 1.85 km of coastline from the Mountbatten Centre to the Portsbridge roundabout and took three years to complete.
+The area’s environmental designations include SPA, RAMSAR, Important Bird Area, SSSI, Designated Shellfish Waters and Bass Nursery Area.

 A shared footpath and cycleway has been constructed directly behind the seawall, with additional works including new landscaping, planting and the creation of ‘social spots’ to provide places for people to stop, relax and enjoy the views.
-A shared use coastal path is being retained and a new network of paths will improve access.
+A shared use coastal path has been retained and a new network of paths has improved access.

 Another element of the works was the removal of the 250m Lower Wade Way slipway and causeway and the construction of a new, shorter slipway.